ridcl/bliq/README.md

-# Bliq - Dataset Catalog with Versioned Storage
+# Bliq

-Bliq is a lightweight dataset catalog that provides versioning, efficient storage, and easy querying of tabular data using Apache Arrow.
+Bliq is a lightweight dataset catalog that provides versioning, efficient storage, and easy querying.

-## Features
+Bliq supports local filesystem, S3 and Azure Blob Storage for data storage, as well as SQLite and PostgreSQL for metadata.

-- **Versioned Datasets**: Track changes with automatic versioning (v1, v2, v3...)
+Bliq consists of three principal components:

-- **Efficient Storage**: Block-level deduplication using Apache Arrow format
+* client - lightweight CLI and a Python library
-- **Flexible Querying**: SQL-like filtering with column selection
+* API - a backend server in Python
-- **Multiple Storage Backends**: Local filesystem, S3, Azure Blob Storage
+* UI - a frontend in Node.js

-- **REST API**: Access datasets over HTTP
+## Run in Docker

-- **Python Client**: Simple, intuitive API for data scientists
+The simplest way to run API and UI is using Docker image.

-- **Optional Server**: Self-host your own catalog or use as a library
+-- TODO: publish image, add example

-## Installation
+For detaild instructions and examples, see [Docker.md].

-Bliq can be installed in different modes depending on your needs:
+## Local installation

 ### Client Only (Default)